-Applicants must delineate any properties that will be used or proposed for use during the project period and indicate whether funds will be charged as a direct or indirect cost.
+Applicants must delineate any properties that will be used or proposed for use during the project period when funds will be charged as a direct or indirect cost to the grant made under this FOA.
 Properties must be organized into the following three categories: owned, leased (current lease already in place), or intent to lease (through either a letter of intent or an actual draft/unsigned lease).
 If a lease(s) has not been executed prior to submission of an application, the applicant must submit an actual draft of the unsigned lease or a letter of intent describing the potential arrangement including address, terms, length, and proposed expenses.